plantanapp/documentation/docs/creating-and-maintaining-a-mapping-table.md

 Basic SQL knowledge, familiarity with Plant an App entities, understanding of joins and indexing concepts

 **Applies To**
-Plant an App applications integrating with external CRM systems using shared identifiers
+Plant an App applications integrating with external SQL-based systems using shared identifiers

 **Purpose**
-To provide a practical, reliable approach for creating and maintaining a mapping table that enables efficient joins between Plant an App entities and external systems
+To provide a practical and reliable approach for creating and maintaining a mapping table that supports efficient and flexible joins between Plant an App entities and external systems

 * * * *

 ## Overview

-When integrating Plant an App with an external CRM, a mapping table can be introduced to align data types and enable efficient joins.
+As discussed in *Understanding Join Performance with External Systems*, differences in data types between Plant an App and external systems can lead to inefficient joins and inconsistent performance.

+A mapping table resolves this by:

+* aligning data types with the external system
+* enabling index-friendly joins
+* providing a stable and predictable execution path

 This article focuses on:

-* How to design the mapping table
+* designing the mapping table
-* How to populate it from a Plant an App entity
+* populating it from a Plant an App entity
-* How to maintain it over time as data changes
+* maintaining it over time as data changes

-The goal is to ensure the mapping table remains accurate and performant as records are added, updated, or removed.
+Unlike simplified approaches that store a single representative row per identifier, this pattern maintains a **complete mapping** between external identifiers and all related Plant an App records.

 * * * *